DE{CODE}: When to Choose Headless for Clients

 Full Text Transcript

 HASHIM WARREN: Hello, welcome to our panel, When to Choose Headless WordPress for Clients.
-So my name is Hashim Warren, and I am the Product Marketing Manager for Atlas, our solution for Headless WordPress.
+So my name is Hashim Warren, and I am the Product Marketing Manager for Headless WordPress, our solution for Headless WordPress.
 And one of the first questions I received from people when they are adopting, or want to adopt Headless WordPress, is when should I use traditional WordPress, all in one WordPress, and when should I use Headless WordPress.

 So if I have a client who has performance and security requirements, like what should I think about in terms of adopting, or choosing Headless or traditional WordPress.
 And also, if I choose Headless WordPress, what should I expect, what am I getting myself into here.
 So today we have an excellent panel with experience with both traditional WordPress projects and also Headless WordPress projects that will be able to answer some of the big questions that I know many of you have.